mohrash92/ioc/README.md

 - `name`: name a name given for the Class
 - `registrationValue`: registrationValue the actual Class
-- `dependencies`: the dependencies for that class contructor
+- `dependencies`: the dependencies for that class constructor
 - `isSingleton`: specify if the class is singleton for instantiating once

 ### `resolve()`